-Robert Masterson, aka: Smiling Bob – Another brother of Bat Masterson, Robert was marshal in Trinidad, Colorado in 1882.
+Robert Masterson, aka Smiling Bob – Another brother of Bat Masterson, Robert was a marshal in Trinidad, Colorado in 1882.
 He reportedly killed twenty-one men.

 William Bartholomew “Bat” Masterson (1856?-1921) – Ford County, Kansas Deputy Sheriff and Sheriff, Trinidad, Colorado Marshal, Dodge City Peace Commissioner, U.S. Deputy Marshal In New York.
 Later a reporter for a newspaper.
 Died of natural causes in 1921.